photoprism/photoprism-docs/docs/user-guide/organize/edit.md

 ![Screenshot](img/edit-files-2-light.jpg){ class="shadow" }

-If there is [more than one JPEG or PNG file](stacks.md), you can change the primary image used as a preview in search results and albums.
+If there is [more than one JPEG or PNG file](stacks.md), a button in the file details will allow you to change the primary image displayed as a preview in albums and search results.
 You can also delete non-primary files or [unstack files](stacks.md) by clicking on the action buttons.